envoyproxy/gateway/site/content/en/v1.0.0/contributions/design/backend-traffic-policy.md

 ---
-title: "BackendTrafficPolicy"
+title: BackendTrafficPolicy
 ---

 ## Overview

 This design document introduces the `BackendTrafficPolicy` API allowing users to configure the behavior for how the Envoy Proxy server communicates with upstream backend services/endpoints.

 ## Goals

 - Add an API definition to hold settings for configuring behavior of the connection between the backend services and Envoy Proxy listener.

 ## Non Goals